rotundasoftware/cartero-node-hook/README.md

 ## API

-### h = hook( viewDirPath, outputDirPath, options );
+### h = hook( parcelsDirPath, outputDirPath, options );

-`viewDirPath` and `outputDirPath` are the absolute paths to your views directory and cartero output directory, respectively, as passed into cartero at build time. `options` may contain `outputDirPath`, which is base url corresponding to the cartero output directory relative to the domain root (default `'/'`).
+`parcelsDirPath` and `outputDirPath` are the absolute paths to your views directory and cartero output directory, respectively, as passed into cartero at build time. `options` may contain `outputDirPath`, which is base url corresponding to the cartero output directory relative to the domain root (default `'/'`).

 ### h.getParcelTags( parcelPath, cb )